Study in Finland 2025: Guide for International Students

 Accommodation in Finland for Students

 If you wish to find student accommodation in Finland, you will either have to go through a student housing foundation, such as HOAS or VOAS, or through the open market.
 Universities such as the University of Helsinki, Aalto University, University of Vaasa, etc. do not have their own student dormitories.
 Universities have collaborated with student housing providers who help students find accommodation.
-In such a situation, the students should buy sufficient time for themselves so that they can find an appropriate apartment.
+In such a situation, the students should allow sufficient time for themselves so that they can find an appropriate apartment.
 It is relatively easier to find an apartment in the spring term as compared to the autumn term.
-Student rent can range from €250 to €500 per month depending on the location of the apartment.
+Student rent can range from €250 to €500 per month, depending on the location of the apartment.
 This amount does not include food and other miscellaneous expenses.
 Besides this, the students can look for private apartment owners in the private rental market.
 The average monthly rent of a private apartment is nearly €600 per month.
 Here are some additional tips:

-- If you have not been able to arrange an apartment before your arrival in Finland, you will have to find temporary accommodation or a short-term accommodation
+- If you have not been able to arrange an apartment before your arrival in Finland, you will have to find temporary accommodation or short-term accommodation

 - Always check the authenticity of a private landlord before making any decision